-We were recently asked by Carats & Cake to provide some advice to couples who are in the process of hiring a photographer.
-I can’t tell you how excited we were to have a chance to give couples some solid advice.
-All too often we receive inquires from couples that include questions that are either not helpful or are asked at the wrong point in the conversation, so we were excited to have the opportunity to hopefully some solid advice out into the world.
-You read the full story here but below are a few main take-aways.
+We were recently asked by Carats & Cake to share advice for couples who are in the process of hiring a photographer—and I can’t tell you how excited we were to weigh in.
+All too often, we receive inquiries that include questions that aren’t very helpful or come at the wrong stage of the conversation.
+This was such a great opportunity to help couples approach the process more intentionally.
+You read the full story here, but below are a few main takeaways.

 “First and foremost, I would keep the list of questions in your initial inquiry very short.”